Jaacky/Label/README.md

 # TabIt
-Google Chrome extension for saving all the tabs open in your window for a later time
+Google Chrome extension to save all the open tabs in your window for a later time